Articles of Association

 2 ICCCA is an incorporated association with its own legal identity.

-3 The term ‘Independent’ shall be interpreted that the Members are individuals, not an organisation nor company.
+3 The term ‘Independent’ shall be interpreted that the Members are individuals, not an organisation nor company, but may be part of a larger organisation.

 Article 2 – Objectives and Purpose